Trowbridge: Education

 Primary schools in the town include Bellefield Primary School, The Grove Primary School, Holbrook Primary School, Oasis Academy Longmeadow, Paxcroft Primary School, The Mead Community Primary School, Newtown Primary School, Castle Mead School, St John's Catholic Primary School, Studley Green Primary School and Walwayne Court Primary School.
-Children may also attend schools in adjacent parishes including North Bradley CE Primary School, Hilperton CE Primary School and Staverton CE Primary School.
+Children may also attend schools in adjacent parishes, including North Bradley CE Primary School, Hilperton CE Primary School and Staverton CE Primary School.

 Secondary schools in Trowbridge are the Clarendon Academy, the John of Gaunt School and St Augustine's Catholic College.
 All of the secondary schools also operate their own sixth forms.
 Larkrise School is a special school for children aged 3 to 19.

-Wiltshire College has one of its four campuses in Trowbridge offering a range of vocational courses for school-leavers.
+Wiltshire College has one of its four campuses in Trowbridge, offering various vocational courses for school-leavers.

+Healthcare

+Trowbridge Cottage Hospital, now Trowbridge Community Hospital, was opened in 1870.

 Shopping and entertainment

-The town centre is compact, and the focus for shops is the ancient Fore Street; the more modern Shires and Castle Place shopping centres provide a wide variety of outlets.
-The Shires Gateway, situated by the entrance to the Shires shopping centre car park, was opened in 2009.
+The town centre is compact, and the focus for shops is the ancient Fore Street; the more modern Shires, Shires Gateway and Castle Place shopping centres provide a variety of outlets.

-The civic centre, opened in 2011 and next to the town's central park, is a conference and entertainment venue and is home to the town's information centre as well as Trowbridge Town Council.
+The civic centre, opened in 2011 and next to the town's central park, is a conference and entertainment venue and home to the town's information centre and Trowbridge Town Council.
 A nearby leisure development includes an Odeon cinema and several food vendors (Wagamama, Nando's etc.).

-The former Town Hall, a large Victorian building, is a performance and exhibition venue and is also used by community groups.
-At Wiltshire College the Arc Theatre is used by students and local groups.
+The former Town Hall, a large Victorian building, is a performance and exhibition venue used by community groups.
+At Wiltshire College, the Arc Theatre is used by students and local groups.
 There is a concert hall at Wiltshire Music Centre in neighbouring Bradford-on-Avon.

-Trowbridge is part of the historic West Country Carnival circuit, and has also given its name to the Trowbridge Village Pump Festival.
-The festival was held in the old stablehouse of the Lamb Inn public house on Mortimer Street in Trowbridge, and was founded by Alan Briars and Dave Newman.
-Currently the event, renamed Trowbridge Festival, takes place at Stowford Manor Farm between Wingfield near Trowbridge and Farleigh Hungerford in Somerset.
+Trowbridge is part of the historic West Country Carnival circuit.
+There is an annual multi-day folk music festival called Trowbridge Festival, formerly Trowbridge Village Pump Festival; the 2024 edition was held at Southwick, near Trowbridge.